-Difference between Synthesis and Biosynthesis is a basic question that arises when you studying the chemistry of natural products or Biochemistry.
+Difference between Synthesis and Biosynthesis is a basic question that arises when you study the chemistry of natural products or Biochemistry.
 They are the processes of production of macromolecules such as lipids, carbohydrates, proteins, nucleic acids, plastics, fiber, rubber, etc. from small molecules.
 Synthesis is an artificial process of the formation of macromolecules by small molecules.
 On the other hand, biosynthesis is the enzyme-catalyzed multi-step process of the formation of larger organic molecules from small molecules within a living organism.

 The word ‘Synthesis’ comes via the Latin synthesis from the Greek ‘Sunthesis’, from ‘Suntithenai’ means ‘Place together, Combine’ .
 While ‘Biosynthesis’ (Bio + Synthesis) consists of ‘Bio’ means ‘Life’ and ‘Synthesis’ means ‘Place together’ that means ‘synthesis of organic compounds within a living organism’.
 Let’s know the difference between Synthesis and Biosynthesis.

 Table of Contents